-- Pillow, sleeping bag and sleeping sheet (in a sturdy plastic bag if they don't fit in your luggage). - Day-pack with a thick waist strap to help take some weight off your shoulders. - Shorts/long pants and shirts for walking lightweight and quick-dry material are best. - Socks whichever thickness you're comfortable walking in. - Warm clothing in case of cold evenings and mornings jumper, tracksuit pants, beanie, fleece jacket. - Comfortable, sturdy walking shoes or boots (ankle support is recommended as many surfaces are rocky and uneven) - Sandals/shoes for walking in water.
-Make sure they have good grip even when they're wet. - Ankle gaiters/sock protectors suitable for hot weather (not plastic). - Waterproof jacket\. - Sun protection hat, sunglasses, sunscreen (and consider your clothing) - Casual clothes for evenings and rest days. - Bathers, rash vest and small swimming towel (lightweight so you can easily carry them). - · Small bath towel. - Toiletries, hand sanitiser and personal medication. - · Reliable headlamp with spare batteries (much better than a torch because you can use both hands when wearing a headlamp). - Any preferred first aid supplies such as your favourite blister treatment!
-(Your guide will carry a full first-aid kit). - Water bottle/s or camelback 2 to 3 litre capacity. - A lunch container - Fly net (especially for walks in warmer weather) - Camera and charger/batteries - · Gaiters for snake bite protection are recommended unless you are wearing long pants and long socks.
-They're also good for keeping sand out of your shoes. - Sock protectors (to keep sand out of your boots) - Robust sandals for wading/beach sections - Bathers and towel - Small towel to carry during the day - Snacks and alcohol there will be time to purchase more during the week if you need to.
-Some people like to have some muesli bars, nuts, lollies etc - Walking poles - Snorkelling Gear\ - \ We do a bit of snorkelling whilst at Yardie Creek.
-You may bring your own but if you would like to hire them from Yardie Creek the price per day is: \$8 mask and snorkel, \$8 fins or \$16 mask, snorkel and fins.
+- Pillow, sleeping bag and sleeping sheet (in a sturdy plastic bag if they don't fit in your luggage). - Day-pack with a thick waist strap to help take some weight off your shoulders. - Shorts/long pants and shirts for walking lightweight and quick-dry material are best. - Socks whichever thickness you're comfortable walking in. - · Warm clothing in case of cold evenings and mornings jumper, tracksuit pants, beanie, fleece jacket. - Comfortable, sturdy walking shoes or boots (ankle support is recommended as many surfaces are rocky and uneven) - Sandals/shoes for walking in water.
+Make sure they have good grip even when they're wet. - Ankle gaiters/sock protectors suitable for hot weather (not plastic). - Waterproof jacket. - Sun protection hat, sunglasses, sunscreen (and consider your clothing) - · Casual clothes for evenings and rest days. - Bathers, rash vest and small swimming towel (lightweight so you can easily carry them). - · Small bath towel. - Toiletries, hand sanitiser and personal medication. - · Reliable headlamp with spare batteries (much better than a torch because you can use both hands when wearing a headlamp). - Any preferred first aid supplies such as your favourite blister treatment!
+(Your guide will carry a full first-aid kit). - Water bottle/s or camelback 2 to 3 litre capacity. - A lunch container - Fly net (especially for walks in warmer weather) - Camera and charger/batteries - Gaiters for snake bite protection are recommended unless you are wearing long pants and long socks.
+They're also good for keeping sand out of your shoes. - Sock protectors (to keep sand out of your boots) - Robust sandals for wading/beach sections

+- · Bathers and towel

+- Small towel to carry during the day

+- Snacks and alcohol there will be time to purchase more during the week if you need to.
+Some people like to have some muesli bars, nuts, lollies etc

+- Walking poles

+- Snorkelling Gear

+- st You will have the opportunity to do a bit of snorkelling on the days we are in Exmouth.
+You may bring your own but if you would like to hire them we can do this via the Milyering Visitor Center.
+Its \$12 for the day for a full set (mask, snorkel and flippers), or\$15 for an overnight hire.
+A \$50 deposit is required.
+Credit card facilities only - they don't accept cash.